Fees and Costs

 Let's talk money.

-On the one hand, I cringe at the ridiculous amounts some people pay for drunk driving defense, while, on the other, I wonder what the person could have ever expected when they hunted for the "best price."
+On the one hand, the ridiculous amounts some people pay for drunk driving defense is cringe-worthy, while, on the other, one must wonder what a person could have ever expected when they hunted for the "best price."

 Just as you can pay too much, you can pay too little.